Step Up Your Screen Recording on Mac Game With These Expert Tips

 If you’re looking for a screen recording Mac guide, you’ve come to the right place.
-Mac has its own internal built-in features for screen recording, but there are pros and cons to this.
+Mac has its own internal built-in features for screen recording, but there are pros and cons to doing it this way.
 We cover all the different methods, including the best third-party recording tools, so that you have all the best options to choose from when recording your videos.
 Let’s jump in.

 Using the Screenshot Application

-This method requires macOS Mojave version 10.14 or later, so keep that in mind.
+This method requires macOS Mojave version 10.14 or later, so keep that in mind, before you jump in.
 Here’s how it works:

-2. There are controls that will allow you to take a screenshot or recording of your screen.
-These include just capturing a still of your screen, recording the entire screen or just recording part of your screen.
+- There are controls that will allow you to take a screenshot or recording of your screen.
+These include just capturing a still of your screen, recording the entire screen, or just recording part of your screen.
 This last option lets you choose which portion to record by adjusting and dragging borders.

-• The recording timer allows you to choose the number of seconds before recording officially starts, once you select record.
-This gives you the chance to get ready before recording officially starts.
+- The recording timer allows you to choose the number of seconds before recording officially starts, giving you a few extra seconds to clear away any unwanted tabs that are cluttering your screen.

-• Show Mouse Clicks will create a black circle when you click, so you have better visibility.
+- The Show Mouse Clicks option creates a black circle around your cursor when you click for better visibility.

-• You also have the option to save your recording to various locations on your computer.
-The default save is to your desktop, but you can adjust this.
+- You also have the option to save your recording to various locations on your computer.
+The default save is to your desktop, but you can adjust this to suit your personal preference.

-1. When you’re ready to start recording, select Record.
-When you’re finished, just choose the square Stop button, or you can press Command + Control + Esc.
+- When you’re ready to start recording, select Record.
+When you’re finished, just tap the Stop button, or you can press Command + Control + Esc.

-There will be a thumbnail of the finished recording in the corner of the screen, which you can select if you want to make edits.
+Once it all is said and done, there will be a thumbnail of the finished recording in the corner of the screen.
+Simply select it if you want to make any further edits.
 You can also edit the saved version at any time.
 There are several helpful keyboard shortcuts to know when using the Screenshot app, and while they are more for actual screenshots versus entire recordings, they are useful to know:

-• To just take a screenshot of part of the screen press Shift + Command + 4.
+- To just take a screenshot of part of the screen, press Shift + Command + 4.
 This will turn your mouse pointer into a crosshair that you can drag to select the area you want to capture.
 When you let go of your mouse/trackpad button, it will automatically take a picture.
-Pressing escape will cancel this.
+Press the escape key to cancel your selection.
 This is especially handy if you have a split screen open and only want to capture part of it.

 Using QuickTime Player